-RetroFoam of Michigan has more than 15 years of experience insulating thousands of home in the lower peninsula, so we know a lot about spray foam and the benefits of insulating your home with it.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes in the lower peninsula, and now the greater Toledo area, so we know a lot about spray foam and the benefits of insulating your home with it.

 What is Spray Foam Insulation?

 Spray foam insulation is an insulation and air barrier material that seals walls, floors, and ceiling cavities against air movement.

 This includes spaces around electrical outlets and light fixtures, and also where walls meet windows and doors.